Spectral thresholding for the estimation of Markov chain transition operators: Proofs

-Applying this with $x=1+C\ln\left(9\right)$ finishes the proof of the Lemma. \end{proof} Throughout the rest of the proof we will work on the event which happens by Lemma \ref{Lemma Spectral norm bound} with probability at least $1-12e^{-2^{Jd}}$. \\ We now prove Frobenius norm bounds by applying Theorem 2 (iii) by Klopp \cite{Klopp11}.
+\end{proof} We continue with bounding $\|\tilde{\textbf{R}}_J-\textbf{R}_J\|_F$.
+Throughout the rest of the proof we work on the event which happens by Lemma \ref{Lemma Spectral norm bound} with probability at least $1-6e^{-2^{Jd}}$. \\ We now prove Frobenius norm bounds by applying Theorem 2 (iii) by Klopp \cite{Klopp11}.
 For completeness, we briefly present her proof below. \\ As noted by Bunea et. al. \cite{BuneaSheWegkamp11} the hard threshold estimator \eqref{Estimator Hard thresh} is the solution of the rank penalized problem